matvore/hesokuri/README.md

      `cat /tmp/heso_keys >> ~/.ssh/authorized_keys`

 ###Configure
-On each peer, create a file at `~/.hesocfg` which specifies all git repos and peers to sync with.
+On each peer, create a file at `~/.hesocfg` which specifies all Git repos and peers to sync with.
 Each copy of the file can be the same.
 The file should contain a Clojure expression (comments are allowed) that is a vector of maps.
-Each element in the vector is a different git repository to sync (called a _source_).
+Each element in the vector is a different Git repository to sync (called a _source_).
 The map is a dictionary of peer identities to local paths on each peer for the source.
 A source need not appear on every peer.
 Here is an example which demonstrates the expression syntax: